 The City's property, plant, equipment, and infrastructure with useful lives of more than one year are stated at historical cost or estimated historical cost.
 Contributed assets are recorded at fair market value as of the date donated.
-Additions, improvements and other capital outlays that significantly extend the useful life of an asset are capitalized with a cost of \$5,000 or more, except for infrastructure assets which are capitalized beginning with a cost of \$100,000.
+Additions, improvements and other capital outlays that significantly extend the useful life of an asset are capitalized at cost.